xyproto/algernon/README.md

 * `mprint(...)` output Markdown to the browser/client.
 The given text is converted from Markdown to HTML.
 Takes a variable number of strings.
 * `aprint(...)` output Amber to the browser/client.
 The given text is converted from Amber to HTML.
 Takes a variable number of strings.
 * `gprint(...)` output GCSS to the browser/client.
 The given text is converted from GCSS to CSS.
 Takes a variable number of strings.
+* `jprint(...)` output JSX to the browser/client.
+The given text is converted from JSX to JavaScript.
+Takes a variable number of strings.

 Lua functions for Redis data structures